Skip to main contentSkip to search

 Educational Assistant Shortages: Impact on Autistic Students

 EA support documented in an IEP is still routinely reduced or absent across Ontario school boards.
-Here is what families need to know and what they can do.
+Here is what is happening, what the board owes your child, and what to do about it.

 The children in these classrooms